-This cauliflower salad recipe goes with all your grilling favorites.
-It’s creamy, flavorful, and packed with classic potato salad ingredients.
+This cauliflower potato salad recipe goes with all your grilling favorites.
+It’s creamy, flavorful, and packed with classic ingredients.
 You won’t miss the spuds with this perfect keto side dish.
-And it’s dairy-free and paleo!

 Grilling season is here and everyone is getting together for easy backyard parties and barbecues.
 And they’re bringing popular summer sides like potato salad.
 But you don’t eat potatoes, so what do you do?

-You bring this keto cauliflower salad, of course!
+You bring this easy cauliflower salad, of course!
 What a silly question.
 And then you sit back and enjoy the good times with friends and family.

-This cauliflower salad recipe features all the great flavors and mix-ins of the potato salads you used to love as a kid, with a fraction of the carbs.
+This cauliflower salad recipe features all the great flavors and mix-ins of the potato salads you used to love as a kid, with a mere fraction of the carbs.
 In fact, it has only 5g net carbs per serving.

 And because it’s so light and fresh, you can indulge in even more of it.
 SCORE!

-All tossed together in a large bowl for creamy summer salad perfection.
+All tossed together in a large bowl for an easy and healthy summer side dish.

 This delicious keto side dish is made with fresh ingredients available everywhere.
 You will need: